- Men's Screening Tests Slideshow

 - What are some common chest X-ray abnormalities?

 How do doctors interpret chest X-rays?

 A radiologist is a physician specialist trained to interpret images of the body produced on films.
 After the films are produced by the technician they are developed and reviewed by the radiologist for interpretation.
 After the radiologist reviews the chest X-ray, occasionally further images or angles may be necessary.
 Once all the films have been reviewed by the radiologist, a report is generated which is transmitted to the ordering practitioner.

-The doctors interpreting the films place the films in front of a source of light for better visualization of the shadows on the chest X-ray.
-This usually consists of a fluorescent light source placed in metal box and covered by a white plastic.
+In the past, the doctors interpreting the films placed the films in front of a source of light for better visualization of the shadows on the chest X-ray.
+This usually consisted of a fluorescent light source placed in metal box and covered by a white plastic.

-Additionally, this technology may allow for ability to look at any previous images taken from the same patient.
+Additionally, this technology allows for ability to easily look at any previous images taken from the same patient.
 It also essentially eliminates the possibility of lost X-rays and speeds up the interpretation of X-rays, and the communication between doctors about the results.